 The California-based wood sculptor and turner Merryll Saylan has long been recognized for her unusual approach to the medium.
 In conversation with Glenn Adamson, Saylan will reflect on her technique in contrast to prevailing trends as well as her perspective of working in a male-dominated sector of the arts.

-Curator and feminist scholar Elissa Author, artist Rina Banerjee, Director of the Philadelphia Folklore Project, and Curator of Contemporary Art at the Pennsylvania Academy of the Fine Arts, Jodi Throckmorton, will discuss the constructed difference that art history imposes upon high/low art and craft and how “folk” art productively displaces these categorical distinctions.
+Art historian Sylvia Houghteling, artist Rina Banerjee, and Curator of Contemporary Art at the Pennsylvania Academy of the Fine Arts Jodi Throckmorton, will discuss the constructed difference that art history imposes upon high/low art and craft and how folk, craft, and material culture productively trouble these categorical distinctions.

 Jennifer Zwilling with Richard Notkin, Ayumi Horie and Syd Carpenter – Activism in Clay